 3. More holidays and leave

-Unions campaigned successfully in 2007 to get all workers in NZ a fourth week’s annual leave.
+Unions campaigned successfully in 2007 to get all workers in New Zealand a fourth week’s annual leave.
 But most TEU members do better than that with five weeks annual leave as well as the right to study leave or discretionary leave.

 4. Access to financial benefits

 TEU membership also gives member-only discounts on Health Care Plus and a wide range of member Advantage discounts around New Zealand and Australia.

 TEU collective agreements making sure our members have access and funding to on-going training and professional development.
 We make sure our members have the chance to progress your careers in the direction you choose.

 Many TEU collective agreements have workload restrictions such as timetabled teaching hours, and health and safety requirements that protect members from overly stressful workloads and ensure members can spend more time with their friends and family.